cygnius/nick-fury/WebDev/README.md

 ### Assignment

-*   You can select any one of the stories mentioned in the [stories](../stories/) folder, and develop an API service using Swagger & AWS for it.
+*   You can select any one of the stories mentioned in the [stories](../stories/) folder(currently there is only one), and develop an API service using Swagger & AWS for it.
 *   Follow [Instructions](#instructions) and [Submission Process](#submission-process) to complete the assignment.
 *   For success, ensure you get as many checks as in our [Assessment Criteria](#assessment-criteria)
 *   We typically take 5-6 days to evaluate this submission.